What is a partner ecosystem and why should you want one?

 • Industry advocates.
 Industry advocates include service providers who hold influence over the products that their clients use.
 For instance, the bookkeeping app QuickBooks is supported by a network of bookkeepers and accountants who use the app with their clients.

 • Joint product partners.
-Joint product partners work with you with the aim of creating a new, joint product between you using both of your technologies.
+Joint product partners work with you to create a new product that uses both of your technologies.

 • App developers or platform extenders.
-These third parties are essentially another kind of product partner, but in this case, they build their own apps on top of your technology, extending its functions.
+These third parties build their own apps on top of your technology, extending its functions.
 For example, Grammarly (the spelling assistance tool) now works in conjunction with Google Docs.

 • Platform providers.
 Platform providers are technologies that your technology has been built upon or relies on to function as it should.
 It’s important to build a mutually beneficial relationship with them.